 The inclusion of contemporary performers alongside older archival material is testament to the fact that the National Folklore Collection continues to grow and remains the most important repository of Irish vernacular culture.

 The songs, music and lore contained in this publication are the foundation stone upon which the book rests and this material reflects the circumstances, hopes, anxieties, fears, beliefs, modes of entertainment and sometimes the sense of mischief of Irish people, both urban and rural.
 The selected examples are illustrated with numerous black and white photographs many of them taken by the original collectors.
 There can be little doubt that the full spectrum of human experience is better comprehended with an understanding of traditional lore and belief.
 The Otherworld: Music & Song from Irish Tradition addresses an important aspect of that human experience and seeks to encourage just such an engagement.

-Click on the 'contents' button to the left to see the full track listing for the two accompanying CDs.
+Click on the 'contents' button to the right to see the full track listing for the two accompanying CDs.

 Prof. Ríonach uí Ógáin is Director of the National Folklore Collection/Cnuasach Bhéaloideas Éireann, University College Dublin.
 She has published numerous articles on traditional song and music and has lectured widely on the subject.
 Tom Sherlock is a music business manager and consultant with wide experience in the promotion of traditional music.
 He has worked as a production manager with Claddagh Records, an artist manager and agent, a promoter and producer, a festival programmer and as a writer and commentator on Irish music and culture.